Telegram is a messaging platform that allows users to communicate on both their desktop as well as mobile devices.

 In the meantime, its token project also came back to haunt it.
 The company, in November, had been ordered to pay $625,000 worth of legal fees to Lantah LLC, a small cryptocurrency firm out of the United States, that it sued in 2018 over using the ‘GRAM’ ticker and trademark.

 Lantah itself had immediately issued a countersuit as it had already filed an application with the U.S. Patent and Trademark office in late 2017.
 Telegram had dropped the lawsuit in the summer of 2020 due to the abandonment of the project but was still forced to pay Lantah’s legal fees.

-After a worldwide backlash against WhatsApp and its way of sharing data with Facebook, tens of millions of users flocked to alternative and more secure alternatives, which predominately included Telegram and its rival Signal.
+After a worldwide backlash against WhatsApp and its way of sharing data with Facebook, tens of millions of users flocked to alternative and more secure alternatives, which predominately included Telegram as well as rivals Signal and Viber.

 Telegram itself was able to add more than 25 million users within three days, pushing its total user count to over 500 million.
 Even world leaders like Mexican President Andrés Manuel López Obrador opened a Telegram group, which amassed over 10,000 members right after launch.

 To Telegram’s credit, the company also made sure to double down on those developments.
 Days after the outcry against WhatsApp, it added the ability to seamlessly import your WhatsApp chat history into Telegram.